krajesh1015/NagaSaiRajeshPortfolio/README.md

 ## ✨ Features

-- "About Me" page with a brief overview of his professional journey
+- "About Me" page with a brief overview of my professional journey
 - "Skills" section featuring the technologies and tools I work with
-- "Projects" page showcasing his work with images, descriptions, and links to live demos or GitHub
+- "Projects" page showcasing my work with images, descriptions, and links to live demos or GitHub
 - Contact form for recruiters or clients to reach out to me
 - Fully responsive design, adapted for various devices (desktops, tablets, mobile phones)
 - Change language button.
 There are two languages available: Portuguese and English